 - Draft applications not accessed for 12 months will be deleted.

 Attaching a document

-Many modules in your application will require you to attach a PDF document.
-You must follow the specified requirements for margins and font size, or your application will be deemed ineligible.
+Many modules in your application will require you to attach a PDF file.
+You must follow the specified requirements for margins and font size or your application will be deemed ineligible.
 An error message will appear if the file you are trying to attach does not meet the required specifications for page length and file size.
-Once you have attached the electronic file, we recommend you click “View attached file” to ensure you have the proper file and that your file is not corrupted.
+Once you have attached the electronic file, we recommend you click “View attached file” to ensure you have the proper file and it is not corrupted.